usmankadai/LegoShop/README.md

   * GET: retrieves list of sorted bricks
 * /brick
   * GET: retrieve a brick from the database.
+* /brick/:basket
+  * PUT: updates the stocklevels in the database after a customer has made a purchase.
 * /kits
   * GET: retrieve all the kits from the database.
 * /kit